beaconsproject/movement_explorer/README.md

 Data preparation and cleaning is an essential first step prior to doing and data exploration and modelling.
 There are several resources to help with this step, including:

-- Movebank
+- Movebank.org
-- MoveApps
+- MoveApps.org
-- amt package workflow
+- amt package (see workflow)
 - ExMove
 - can't remember, but see tools paper